Delaware River Watershed Fellowship 2020 at Delaware Nature Society

-- Engage target communities in the Christina and Delaware Rivers watersheds through stewardship, education, recreation and civic engagement.
+- Engage target communities in Wilmington and the Delaware Rivers watersheds through stewardship, education, recreation and civic engagement.

-- Complete a required Capstone project to be presented at the end of season Watershed Fellowship Summit.
-This individual project should help enhance network goals, deepen the connection and engagement of trail and water users and expand watershed protection and restoration.
+- With guidance from their supervisor, complete a required Capstone Project and present at the end program Watershed Fellowship Summit (August 14).
+Project should align with program goals, deepen the connection and engagement of trail and water users and expand watershed protection and restoration.

-- Greets visitors and interprets the natural and cultural history of the Christina and Brandywine Rivers Watershed and urban water issues to visitors and the community.
+- Greets visitors and interprets the natural and cultural history of the Christina River Watershed and urban water issues to visitors and the community.

 - Document through conversation and surveys the communities’ knowledge of and experience with the local waterways and water issues.